jarvisar/senior-design/README.md

 	<img src="https://github.com/jarvisar/senior-design/blob/master/src/favicon.ico" width="200px"/>
 </p>

-## NASA Exoplanet Archive Search
+# Exoplanet Archive Search

-This branch of the repository contains the source code for the site built with Angular.
-The [main branch](https://github.com/jarvisar/senior-design) contains all the required documentation.

-To visit the latest deployment, visit the [GitHub Pages](http://jarvisar.github.io/senior-design) site.

-### What is an Exoplanet?

-An exoplanet, also known as an extrasolar planet, is a planet that orbits a star (or stars) outside of our solar system.
-      These planets are detected using a variety of methods, such as radial velocity, transit, and direct imaging.
-      The study of exoplanets is a rapidly growing field in astronomy and has led to the discovery of thousands of planets orbiting stars in our galaxy.
-The discovery of exoplanets has also led to the possibility of finding potentially habitable planets and the search for extraterrestrial life.
-[NASA](https://exoplanets.nasa.gov/what-is-an-exoplanet/overview/)

  ### Initiating a Search

- To search NASA's exoplanet archive, select a valid query using one of the four available drop-down boxes.
+ To search NASA's exoplanet database, select a valid query using one of the four available drop-down boxes.
       Each drop-down box allows for specific information to be entered, such as the hostname of a star, the discovery method used, and the discovery year and facility.
 To learn more about each option, refer to the input help section.
       Once a query has been entered, click the search button to retrieve data from NASA's database.
 Note that large searches